 It focuses on seeing the success of others similar to oneself as a way to drive, motivate, and aspire towards it.

 This also is key in fueling one’s belief that if a peer can succeed, so can they.

 And as a personal trainer, you can use this to your advantage.

-For example, say you have a client that has had a massive injury and are returning to training.
+For example, say you have a client that has had a massive injury and is returning to training.

 Perhaps you could have them meet up with another client who has gone through a similar situation and are now back, better than ever.

-This can be applied to any number of situations, for example, weight loss, strength and conditioning training to improve performance and more.
+This can be applied to many situations, for example, weight loss, strength and conditioning training to improve performance, and more.

 The area of social persuasion deals with creating the correct environment which drives success and lowers the chance of failure.

-And this is something you as a personal trainer has full control over.
+And this is something you, as a personal trainer, have full control over.

-It’s about being present in the moment with your clients as they train, encouraging them when they struggle, praising them when they succeed and helping them to build self-efficacy in the process.
+It’s about being present with your clients as they train, encouraging them when they struggle, praising them when they succeed, and helping them build self-efficacy in the process.